siddharthgusain/LetsConnect/README.md

 # LetsConnect
-A social media app having frontend built with react and backend with nodejs , express js and database used is mongoDB
+A social media app having frontend built with React and backend with Nodejs , express js and database used is mongoDB
 ## Features

 1. User can follow/unfollow , share/view new post , login/logout and